ghafeez/mycode/README.md

 # mycode (Course)

 This project contains basic python scripts that may or may not be collaborative work.
 Purpose is to learn Python and be able to build complex scripts as I build further  undertanding.
+Trying to learn how to version control projects with git
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project